1 - Plans and Phones

 GreatCall offers two phones: the Jitterbug Smart and the

 The new Jitterbug Smart has a 5.5 inch qHD display (sharp) and a 5 MP camera (2 MP front-facing camera for selfies and video chat).
 Even though it is a more high-tech smartphone, it still comes with an (optional) easy to use interface designed by Greatcall.
 There is a usage meter utility for keeping track of your minutes and data.
-It is priced at $149.99
+It is now offered at a reduced price of $112.49

 The JItterbug Flip replaces the Jitterbug5 which was basically the JItterbug Plus with the addition of a dedicated button for dialing the 5Star urgent response service.
 All of these phones combine the ease of use and introduce ever sleeker designs so that you don't feel you're using an older phone.
 A camera allows you to take and share photos via messages or on social networks.

-The 5Star Urgent Response Device is like a "Personal On-Star" for your life.
-The device allows you to connect to US-based "certified response agents" at the touch of a button.
+The 5Star Urgent Response Devices are like a "Personal On-Star" for your life.
+The devices allow you to connect to US-based "certified response agents" at the touch of a button.
 These agents stay on the line until you’ve received the help you need.
 The service has your profile to help give your personalized attention.

 These agents can call 911, but you can also get 911 directly from the device as well by pressing and holding the button for five seconds.